kb-dk/access-digital-objects/cop-solr-fields.md

 MODS.
 In the xpaths we occasionally refer to xml namespace for mods (md), dc and xhtml (h).

+We have  [a brief demo](http://rawgit.com/Det-Kongelige-Bibliotek/access-digital-objects/master/form-demos/cop-solr-form.html)  on how to use these fields in our cop-editions index.

 ## Global fields

 | field(s) | source | Comments |